 Millions without power after Hurricane Zeta batters southern US

-At least two people have died after Hurricane Zeta struck southern US states, knocking out power for more than two million residents and prompting a rare tropical storm warning for Atlanta.
+At least three people have died after Hurricane Zeta struck southern US states, knocking out power to more than two million homes and businesses.

-Zeta weakened over central Alabama but its strong winds continued across portions of the state and the Florida Panhandle early on Thursday.
+Officials said life-threatening conditions would last into Thursday, with Zeta crossing the mid-Atlantic states as a tropical storm before moving offshore around Delaware and southern New Jersey.

-A Louisiana coroner said a 55-year-old man was electrocuted by a downed power line in New Orleans, and officials said life-threatening conditions would last into Thursday.
+A 58-year-old man drowned after being trapped in rising seawater in Biloxi, Mississippi, after taking video of the raging storm.

 Power outages were reported across Louisiana, Mississippi, Alabama and Georgia, according to the website PowerOutage.us.